plackyhacker/plackyhacker.github.io/kernel/hevd-3.md

     mov r8, rax
 ```

 At on offset of `0x188` from the `gs` segment register is the `_KTHREAD` entry for the currently executing thread, which is within our exploit process.
-At an offset of `0xb8` is a ponter to the `_KPROCESS` for the process.
+At an offset of `0xb8` is a ponter to the `_KPROCESS`.
 We take a copy of this location for later with the `mov rcx, rax`, and we also move it in to `r8` to use in the next section of our shellcode.

 `r8`, `rcx`, and `rax` all point to the `_KPROCESS` (which is the first element of the `_EPROCESS` structure) of our exploit process.